 You may feel it is your job to take care of all your loved one’s needs when they are suffering from an illness, but the truth is, they may prefer the company of your just being there rather than being the one to clean and feed them.
 Ask for help from family or visiting nurses so the time you spend together can be the quality time you both can enjoy to its fullest.
 Perhaps confine your duties to the bedtime ritual or dinnertime and allow others to help with the other tasks.

-Taking care of a loved one who is ill can be taxing.
+can be taxing.
 You may find yourself overwhelmed and overly stressed out.
 You may be afraid to leave their side for fear of something happening, but if you leave someone competent in charge while you are gone, it is okay to step away once in a while.
 One vital thing to remember is that you are no good to them if you are so stressed or burned-out you can’t even function.
 Whether your time away is as simple as taking a relaxing bath, going into another room to read, or getting out of the house to give yourself a chance to recharge, those times will help you get through the rest of the journey.

 It is times like these you remember all the past wrongs you and your loved one perpetrated against each other.
 This is the time to let go of those past resentments, forgive in your heart, and then forget.
 You can drive yourself crazy if you focus on these incidents, and trying to use this time to get some kind of closure may ruin the last of the time you have together.
 Reiterate your love for them verbally, so they know all is forgiven and talk about the wonderful memories you have of your life together.
 Putting them in a place where they have good things to think will help to give them peace.
 When they are gone, it will also make it easier for you, knowing you expressed your love openly.